keval-sondigara/SOC-Analyst-Portfolio/Network Traffic Analysis/Tomcat Takeover Lab/writeup.md

 ![answer](Q5.png)

-We can see intresting directory /manager that looks related to admin panel.
+We can see interesting directory /manager that looks related to admin panel.

 ### Answer:- /manager